melvinzhang/garden/content/posts/open_problems.md

 https://magarena.github.io/ uses the Monte-Carlo Tree search AI to play Magic: the Gathering

 https://github.com/melvinzhang/ismcts use ISMCTS to play simplified Knockout Whist

+https://github.com/sfranzen/ismcsolver is a header only C++14 library for single observer and multiple observers ISMCTS

 Explore ways to make the AI stronger and play a better game.